OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/README.md

-Use Case: To tighten up access to the _Contractors_ group, the company has imposed a new policy which requires there to be a start time and end time for the duration contractors have the contractor role assigned to them.
+Use Case: To tighten up access to the _Contractors_ group, the company has imposed a new policy which requires there to be a start time and end time for the duration contractors have the contractor role granted to them.
 This role will align with their signed contract that has a start and end date.
 A temporal constraint on this role will be added to demonstrate the time period in which the contractor will be part of the _Contractors_ group.